 I have just had a Parents evening, as a teacher not a parent.
 In fact, I am an English teacher and one of the most common questions I get from parents is asking ”How can I teach my child to read?”.
 I explain it is a process, but there are certainly things that parents can do to help their children gain these reading skills, probably quicker but definitely more deep rooted. these tips are all in the article below for those of you who don’t go to my school. they are not difficult but do take a little time.
 More than the average teacher can spend with every child.
 They are easy to implement and they are definitely effective.
 Hopefully they help you, as much as they have helped others.

-I sat there for a long time wondering and researching what tasks could work and what advice I could give to parents to help then teach their child to read at home.
-Playing games, singing songs, playing word games, make some simple word cards and stick them on the fridge, make sure you are aware of the common skills needed to read, use loads of different strategies and of course make it fun! we have resources ideas for you both here in the article and on the site.
-It is home and not school after all!
+Playing games, singing songs, playing word games, make some simple word cards and stick them on the fridge are all strategies to teach children to read at home.
+Make sure you are aware of the common skills needed to read, use loads of different strategies and of course make it fun!

 The list above was the way I used to give the information to parents, it was factually correct but not that helpful.
 I was thinking of teachers rather than parents when I wrote it.
 Just giving them a list of jargon and maybe a couple of resources wasn’t going to be that helpful there needed to be some reasoning and advice included.